Aaina (1974 film): Plot

 Meanwhile, Shalini's sister, Girja, meets a young man, Raju, and both fall in love.
 Now a doctor, Gautam is in love with the Tehsildar's daughter, Usha, and wants to marry her.
 Shalini returns home to attend Girja's marriage and recognises the groom.
 Before the wedding, the groom is nowhere to be found.

 It's revealed when Shalini goes looking for and finds him that they both have a secret.
 He was a former client.
 They promise to keep their past relations a secret, as he loves Girja and still wants to marry her.
 Girja's marriage takes place with great pomp and ceremony and everyone compliments Shalini, for without her efforts, the family would have been destitute.

-Gautum, who has done nothing except ask Shalini for handouts, tells her to arrange his marriage to Usha.
+Gautam, who has done nothing except ask Shalini for handouts, tells her to arrange his marriage to Usha.

 Meanwhile, Ashok returns home to his father, who had been expecting him as Shalini had told him that Ashok was alive.
 During his return visit, Ram and Savitri arrive to invite them to the wedding.

 After they leave, Ashok tells his father about his discovery of Shalini's work.
-Although his father is shocked and relieved Ashok said nothing in front of her parents, unfortunately Ram and Savithri overhear them, causing Ram to fall unconscious.
+Although his father is shocked and relieved Ashok said nothing in front of her parents, unfortunately Ram and Savitri overhear them, causing Ram to fall unconscious.

 Meanwhile, Ram's sister also finds out and due to her bitterness at her own daughter not receiving any marriage proposals tells the Tehsildar and the rest of Ram's family of Shalini's windfall job.
 The Tehsildar, Shalini's aunt and Gautam demean her, disown her, and throw her out of the house.

 Despite all she has done for her family, it is only her mother who feels for her but is helpless to do anything.
 Left with nowhere to turn, Ashok and his father take her in.
 Shalini has an emotional meltdown and talks about committing suicide.
 The sound of the shehnai from her brother's wedding can be heard in the background.

 Ram comes to invite Jagannath to the wedding and Jagannath and Ashok refuse, saying they support Shalini.
 Ashok accepts her for what she is and marries her with the blessings of his father.

 Production

 Aaina is a remake of the Tamil film Arangetram, also directed by same director, starring Pramila, Kamal Haasan and Sivakumar.
-This was the first Hindi film where Kamal Haasan made an uncredited appearance and he also worked as an assistant choreographerfor the film.
+This was the first Hindi film where Kamal Haasan made an uncredited appearance and he also worked as an assistant choreographer for the film.
 This was Mumtaz's last film as a heroine before she got married.
-She late made a one-film comeback with Aandhiyan (1990).
+She later made a one-film comeback with Aandhiyan (1990).